ElJerry/wcf/lab/src/Microsoft.SyndicationFeed/README.md

-# SyndicationFeed
+# Microsoft.SyndicationFeed
-SyndicationFeed provides an easy way to read and write Rss 2.0 and Atom Syndication Feeds.
+Microsoft.SyndicationFeed provides APIs similar to .NETs own XML Reader to simplify the reading and writing of RSS 2.0 and Atom syndication feeds.
+The syndication feed readers and writers were developed with extensiblity and customization in mind to allow consumers to support their own custom feed elements.
+The syndication feed reader parses items on demand rather than in one large chunk, which enables this library to be used asynchronously on syndication feeds of arbitrary size.

 ### Requirements:
 * [Visual Studio 2017](https://www.visualstudio.com/vs/whatsnew/)